djaus2/Soft-ata/README.md

 - ***The Arduino Shield code is now downloadable as a Zip file when running the SoftataWebAPI***

 ## <font color="red">Hot Press</font>
+- __Coming_ Rewrite of this ReadMe_
-- V9.999 Big reqwrite of Arduino code.
+- V9.999 Big rewrite of Arduino code.
 Se recent blog post at [https://davidjones.sportronics.com.au](https://davidjones.sportronics.com.au)
 - V9.50 Added more batch files to ota folder See ReadMe there.
 - V9.40 Batch files (2 version) to do OTA upload to Pico W
   - See SoftataOTA\OTA folder